LettError/editThatNextMaster/README.md

 The order in which these scripts woosh through the fonts: alphabetically sorted filepaths.

 Notes
 -----

 * Does not work in single window mode because single window mode.
+* Script windows, vanilla windows, preference window etc. are excluded from all the wooshing fun.